|site search by freefind||advanced|

-This means the toxic chemicals in hair dye are absorbed through your skin.
-Once that happens they travel through your blood to various organs in your body and damage your health.
+Urine is one way your body gets rid of toxins in your body.
+But before hair dye chemicals get to your urine they travel through your blood to various organs in your body where they can damage your health.

-And, as you age your skin and your blood-brain barrier become less effective barriers from toxins.
-That means the chemicals in hair dye and other products can be absorbed through your skin into your blood stream and from your blood stream into your brain more easily.
+The health risks from dying your hair increases as you get older because your skin and your blood-brain barrier become less effective barriers to toxins.
+That means the chemicals in hair dye and other products can be absorbed more easily through your skin into your blood stream and from your blood stream into your brain.

 Hairdressers, who are regularly exposed to the chemicals in hair dyes, are often studied to identify the health effects of hair dye exposure.
 They have been found to have a higher risk of non-Hodgkin lymphoma, bladder cancer and other types of cancers.

-Some studies have found a small increase in the risk of digestive diseases among the women using hair dye and an increased risk of Parkinson’s disease among users of personal hair dye.
+Some studies have also found a small increase in the risk of digestive diseases among women using hair dye and an increased risk of Parkinson’s disease among users of personal hair dye.

 Many of you want to know if there is any such thing as a non toxic hair dye?
 Does such a wonderful, magical product exist?